Memory Model

 Release semantics and B is considered to have Acquire semantics.

-and OpBeginInvocationInterlockEXT
+OpBeginInvocationInterlockEXT and OpBeginInvocationInterlockEXT do

 not perform implicit availability or visibility operations.